bergmannjg/fshafas/readme.md

 * *BuildLib*: compile to dotnet dll,
 * *PublishToLocalFeed*: publish nuget package to local feed, the package can be used in Fable,
 * *Test*: compile to dotnet dll and run tests,
-* *BuildFableWebpackNode*: compile lib via fable and webpack to a npm package.
+* *BuildFableWebpackNode*: compile lib via fable and webpack to a npm package,
-* *BuildFableWebpackWeb*: compile lib via fable and webpack to a web target.
+* *BuildFableWebpackWeb*: compile lib via fable and webpack to a web target,
+* *Python*: compile to Python and publish nuget package and python package to local feeds

 Utility scripts: